. the problem of beauty

 Indeed, preferring viewers to remember at all times that they're examining the contrived realm of an art object, with a shrug I let some digital brushstrokes show by leaving editing imperfections on random display.
 I then go further, modifying the aesthetic dimensions of many images in subtle or obvious ways, such that a picture's appeal might strike the eye as somehow unexpected or even alien to its subject matter.

 strangeness as aesthetic.
 Deliberately alienated beauty can heighten the viewer's attention and engagement in ways that more familiar and expected expressions of beauty cannot.
-Alienation is often how a certain music, or that glint of the uncanny, slips into an image by the side door.
+Often it is through alienation that a certain music, or a glint of the uncanny, slips into an image by the side door.

 The wide-open approach that this work takes toward the introduction of unexpected beauty by any suited means follows that of Ernst Haas, the pioneering poet of color photography.
 The eloquent Austrian liked to think of himself as "a painter in a hurry," and of his creative process as "dreaming with open eyes."
 Through a range of deliberate alterations, Haas embraced his unfettered liberty to "transform an object from what it is to what I want it to be."